 Researchers used to be detectives – searching anywhere and everywhere for information.
-Today, the more difficult challenge is managing in a world of information overload.
+Today, the more difficult challenge is finding answers to our questions in a world of information overload.
 Information and research today are more granular and specific than ever.
 Not only can vast amounts of data be quickly and easily delivered online, with digital transactional and loyalty data, those data can now be delivered in real-time.

 So what then is the role of a researcher?
 It is to select the ‘right’ information.

 However, before selecting the right information, we must first understand the business problem that needs to be solved.
 In almost every case, the first definition of the business problem or challenge is NOT the true problem that must be solved.
 To get to the true business problem, we must first ask the right questions, which is core to a better business strategy.

 The examples we’ve selected show the difference between answering ANY question and becoming irrelevant to consumers, and answering THE question and growing the business with strategic direction and innovation.

 You can’t get to business changing insights without first asking business changing questions.